Gauteng Environmental Research Register

 New Logo 2011 Vector

-About: The Environmental Research Register (ERR)
+About: Environmental Research Register (ERR)

 The Gauteng Environmental Research Register (ERR) was developed in the 2017/18 financial year to respond to the need to have a reporting tool on environmental research that is conducted in Gauteng Province.
 It was initiated by the Gauteng Department of Agriculture, Rural Development and Environment’s (GDARDE) Environmental Policy, Planning and Coordination Directorate.